redox-os/orbtk-book/src/ch00-00-introduction.md

 [nsp]: https://nostarch.com/
 -->

-Welcome to *The Orbital Widget Toolkit*, an introductory book about OrbTK.
+Welcome to *The Orbital Widget Toolkit*, an introductory book about `OrbTK`.
-The Rust programming language helps you write faster, more reliable software.
+The Rust programming language helps you write faster and reliable software.
-OrbTK contribute the needed crates, to develop modern graphical user interfaces.
+`OrbTK` contribute the needed crates, to develop modern graphical user interfaces.
 It offers a single code base that compiles to native binary code that is executed on your target platform.